DavidWells/analytics/site/main/source/tutorials/getting-started.md

 ## 3. Connect plugins

-**Connect analytics with a third party analytics tool**
+**Connect analytics with a third-party analytics tool**

-To connect `analytics` to your third party tools (e.g. Google analytics), install the [provider plugin](https://getanalytics.io/plugins).
+To connect `analytics` to your third-party tools (e.g. Google analytics), install the [provider plugin](https://getanalytics.io/plugins).

-If there is no plugin for your provider, you can [create your own plugin](http://getanalytics.io/plugins/writing-plugins) or send us a [request](https://getanalytics.io/plugins/request/).
+If there is no plugin for your provider, you can [create a plugin](http://getanalytics.io/plugins/writing-plugins) or send us a [request](https://getanalytics.io/plugins/request/).

 The example below is showing how to connect google analytics using the [google analytics plugin](https://getanalytics.io/plugins/google-analytics/).